laurieroy/rails5-message-me/README.md

  This is the second app built in Mashrur Hossain's Complete Ruby on Rails Developer Course Jan 2021.

- It is built using Ruby 2.6.3 and Rails 5.2.4, SQLite3 for the dev db and PostGres for dev.
-UI is SemanticUI
+ It is built using Ruby 2.6.3 and Rails 5.2.4, SQLite3 for the dev db and PostgreSQL for dev.
+Front-end is SemanticUI

 INSTRUCTIONS - Terminal commands